medialab/xan/docs/moonblade/cheatsheet.md

 ## Higher-order functions

-Higher-order functions, such as `map` or `filter`, also exists in the language and can be given anonymoys functions like so:
+Higher-order functions, such as `map` or `filter`, also exists in the language and can be given anonymous functions like so:

 ```javascript
 map(numbers, x => x + 2)